violangreg/Animal-Run/README.md

 Solution:
 - Resetting snowball position (did not work)
 - Don't use objectPool, just generate and destroy (compensation = memory) [will try]

+Update 7/12/17
+- Snowball is up and working

+Problem fixed by:
+- instantiating and destroying the snowball at a spawning and destroying point instead of pooling it.
+(since snowball is not spawned as much as the pipes, memory is not used a lot)